Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Gets a Virtual Network Gateway Connection

 ### [Get-AzureRmVirtualNetworkGatewayConnectionSharedKey](Get-AzureRmVirtualNetworkGatewayConnectionSharedKey.md)
+Displays the shared key used for the connection.

 ### [Get-AzureRmVirtualNetworkGatewayConnectionVpnDeviceConfigScript](Get-AzureRmVirtualNetworkGatewayConnectionVpnDeviceConfigScript.md)
 This commandlet takes the connection resource, VPN device brand, model, firmware version, and return the corresponding configuration script that customers can apply directly on their on-premises VPN devices.
 The script will follow the syntax of the selected device, and fill in the necessary parameters such as Azure gateway public IP addresses, virtual network address prefixes, VPN tunnel pre-shared key, etc. so customers can simply copy-paste to their VPN device configurations.